hiyohiyo/CrystalDiskInfo/README.md

 Open *DiskInfo.sln* and build.

 ### Note
-Copy *CdiResource* folder in the [Download CdiResource](https://crystalmark.info/redirect.php?product=CrystalDiskInfo) to *Marginality* folder created in the build.
+Copy *CdiResource* folder in the [Download CdiResource](https://crystalmark.info/redirect.php?product=CrystalDiskInfo) to *../Marginality* folder created in the build.
 If the *CdiResource* folder does not exist at runtime, the app displays "*Not Found 'Graph.html'*".

 ## Project Page
 - [Crystal Dew World](https://crystalmark.info/)